MaumitaBhaumik/MaumitaBhaumik.github.io/papers_and_presentations.md

  &nbsp;
 <h3> <span style="color: #3498DB ;">Conference presentations </span> </h3>

+- Disjunction comprehension in preschool children: Does access to alternative help in implicature derivation? _40th Northwest Linguistics Conference (NWLC 2024)_, University of Washington, Seattle, Washington, May 4-5, 2024.
+[Paper]

 - Disjunction comprehension in preschool children: Does access to alternative help in implicature derivation? _4th South Asian Forum on the Acquisition and Processing of Language (SAFAL)_, Indian Institute of Technology, Kanpur, India, December 8, 2023.
 [Paper]

 - Pragmatic inference is as immediate as literal interpretation: Importance of context and communicative intent. _CogLingDays2022, Belgium-Netherlands Cognitive Linguistics Association (BeNeCLA)_, Tilburg University, Tilburg, the Netherlands, December 8-9, 2022.
 [Paper]